 She and the Florida BFRO group organized South Florida Expedition 2008, North Florida Expedition 2008 and Central Florida Expedition in 2009.

-She and the Michigan BFRO group organized the Lower-Michigan Expedition in 2011 and Michigan UP Expedition 2012.
+She and the Michigan BFRO group organized the Lower-Michigan Expedition in 2011, Michigan UP Expedition 2012 & Michigan UP Expedition 2013.